GeorgiMY/Free-Fall/README.md

 - CSS3
 - JavaScript
 - JavaScript libraries used:
   - P5JS - Allows vector calculation and easier creation and movement of objects on the screen
   - SmtpJS - Allows contact by sending an email.
+  - JQuery - Miscellaneous things

 ### Link: https://freefall.georgi.my